Find a home

 - Contact us

-Using a system called ‘swap and move' you can apply to swap your home with another tenant if your current property doesn’t meet your needs.
+Using a system called Mutual Exchange you can apply to swap your home with another tenant if your current property doesn’t meet your needs.

 You may want to consider swapping if you need to:

 - downsize or move to a smaller home

 - move to a different area for work or family reasons

 - live closer to facilities you need.

 You can swap your home with a tenant who rents from the same landlord, or with a tenant from another housing association or local council nationally.

 A swap and move means swapping tenancy agreements as well as properties.
 This means your rights as a tenant might change.